 Releasing a bottle of wine is one thing.
 Convincing a consumer in Beijing, Paris or New York to buy it – now that’s a challenge.

 Thursday, Oct.
-17, marked the 75th anniversary of the Napa Valley Vintners (NVV) tackling that challenge with such success that wine connoisseurs the world over sing the praises of our little valley.
+17, marks the 75th anniversary of the Napa Valley Vintners (NVV) tackling that challenge with such success that wine connoisseurs the world over sing the praises of our little valley.
 And that promotional work only scratches the surface of what the organization does today.

 - $190 million raised by Auction Napa Valley since 1981 for community health and children’s education programs